Practice as a Real Estate Agent

 Which Certificates must be Submitted

-The application for the registration of a natural person in the Real Estate Agents Register should be accompanied by the following documents:
+A. The application for the registration of a physical person in the Real Estate Agents Register should be accompanied by the following documents:

 - Two recent photographs (in the case of online submission of the application, one photograph is to be attached);